 Read article →How to sell gold earrings by post in the UK

-A practical guide for anyone with single earrings, mismatched pairs, broken hoops or studs in the back of a drawer.
-Single earrings still pay, and the metal is what counts.
+Single earrings, mismatched pairs, broken hoops, studs rattling loose at the back of a drawer.
+Singles still pay.
+The metal is what counts.

 Read article →How to sell gold necklaces by post in the UK

-A clear guide for anyone selling a dress necklace, a long opera chain, an Italian rope or a chain with a pendant attached.
-Each component is tested separately and valued on its own.
+Dress necklaces, long opera chains, Italian ropes, a chain with the pendant still on it.
+Every component is tested separately and valued on its own.

 Read article →How to sell gold pendants and charms by post in the UK